pollsposition/models/popularity/hmm-popularity.md

 c = next(colors)["color"]
 ax.hist(facetoface, label="face to face", color=c, alpha=.4)
 ax.axvline(np.mean(facetoface), color=c, linestyle='--')

 ax.axvline(x=0, color="black")

-ax.set_xlabel(r"$\bar{p}_{+}- p_+$", fontsize=25)
-plt.legend()
+ax.set_xlabel(r"$p_+ - \bar{p}_{+}$", fontsize=25)
+plt.legend();
 ```

 ## Todo

 ### Bias

 There are many things worth exploring before moving on to modeling.
-First bias:
+First, bias:

-- Bias by method, does one tend to produce higher approval rates?
-More
+- Bias by method: does one method tend to produce higher approval rates?
+More non-response?
-  non-response?
-- Bias by pollster.

-We can use the rolling average by method/pollster and look at the distribution
-of the difference between values and the average per method/pollster.
+- We can use the rolling average by method/pollster and look at the distribution of the difference between values and the average per method/pollster.

 ### Variance